-Proposed Railways and Stations @ trundleage.co.uk has been set up to create a single place where you can keep up to date with the various proposals for opening/reopening railway stations and lines across the UK.
+Proposed Railways Schemes on trundleage.co.uk has been set up to create a single place where you can keep up to date with the various proposals for opening/reopening railway stations and lines across the UK.
+The latest news is published on the news pages with categories and search functions enabling you to find out how work has progressed on each project.

 How do I keep up to date with updates?